controverses/science-and-society/index.md

 ## Syllabus

-[The course syllabus](/resources/science-and-society-syllabus.pdf), including the teaching programme for the week.
+The [COURSE SYLLABUS](/resources/science-and-society-syllabus.pdf), including the programme of the week.

 ## Afternoon Lectures

 Date | Presentation slides |
-Monday 17 | 1 - The Gender of Science |
+Monday 17 | 1 - THE GENDER OF SCIENCE |
-Tuesday 18 | 2 - A Politics of Things |
+Tuesday 18 | 2 - A POLITICS OF THINGS |
-Wednesday 19 | 3 - Rethinking Expertise through Controversies |
+Wednesday 19 | 3 - RETHINKING EXPERTISE |
-Thursday 20 | 4 - Environmental Social Sciences |
+Thursday 20 | 4 - ENVIRONMENTAL SOCIAL SCIENCES |

 The lectures will be taught in English.
+Slides will be uploaded after each lecture.

 ## Morning Seminars